AaronLasseigne/active_interaction/README.md

 ### Object

-Object filters allow you to require an instance of a particular class.
-It checks either `#is_a?` on the instance or `.===` on the class.
-Because of that, it also works with classes that have mixed modules in with `include`.
+Object filters allow you to require an instance of a particular class or one of its subclasses.

 ``` rb
 class Cow